SolaceDev/pubsubplus-kubernetes-quickstart/README.md

 #### a) OperatorHub and OLM Option

-Follow the steps from [OperatorHub](https://operatorhub.io/operator/pubsubplus-eventbroker-operator) to first setup OLM, then to install the Solace Event Broker Software Operator.
+Follow the steps from [OperatorHub](https://operatorhub.io/operator/pubsubplus-eventbroker-operator) to first setup OLM, then to install the Solace Event Broker Operator.
 Click on the Install button to see the detailed instructions.

 By default this method installs the Operator in the `operators` namespace.